usinesoft/BusinessRulesEngine/README.md

 ### The problem

 I was motivated to develop this component by a real-life problem.
 Very complex cascading rules that are required by a trade processing system.
 It is already used in production environment (investment banking).
 The same need may arrive in a large category of business-line systems.
-Given on abject graph, when a property of an object is changed, it triggers cascading changes (defaulting of values dependent of other properties) in the whole graph.
+Given on object graph, when a property of an object is changed, it triggers cascading changes (defaulting of values dependent of other properties) in the whole graph.
 Naïve approaches simply do not work.
 Triggering the business rules inside the setters, or worse, coding the business rules inside the setters.
 Seems straight-forward but it is not maintainable in the long run:
 -	Business rules are strongly coupled with data structure: this does not allow to apply different rules depending on the context